 Special Educational Needs and Disability Documentation:

-Please also see our SEND policy which can be found in the Policies section of our website.
+Please also see our SEND policy and Accessibility Plan 2019-2022 which can be found in the Policies section of our website.